Are you interested in running for the Board of Governors?

 Each elected Governor must be an Active Member of the State Bar of Arizona throughout the elected term.
 For five years prior to election to the Board, each elected Governor must have been an Active State Bar Member and have had no record of disciplinary sanctions under Rule 60.

-Candidates must submit the following to be eligible to run for election:
+Candidates must submit the following (nomination packet) to be eligible to run for election:

 - Nominating petition signed by at least five active State Bar members.
 Each candidate named in a petition and all members signing such petition shall have their principal place of business in the district the candidate is nominated to represent